How to Spend the Best 2 Days in Kanazawa | The Perfect Itinerary

 As Nagamachi District’s main highlight, visiting the Nomura-ke samurai Residence is simply a must.
 Especially if you are fascinated by the Samurai history and architecture.

-Nomura was a wealthy family that served the Maeda Clan during the Edo period, 16th-19th century.
-Given their status, this Samurai residence is a large home full of spectacular features – including a garden with Koy fish, a teahouse, coffered ceilings, and so much more.
+Nomura was a wealthy family that served the Maeda Clan during the Edo period, between the 16th and 19th centuries.
+Given their status, this Samurai residence is a large home full of spectacular features – including a garden with Koi fish, a teahouse, coffered ceilings, and so much more.

 Part of this residence is now a museum, allowing you to see Nomura-ke heirlooms, including their Katanas, letters from the Maeda Clan, and more.